Is Aspartame Keto? The Best Explanation

 • American Heart Association

 These organizations have all said that aspartame is safe for human consumption.
-There is one concern though.
+There is one concern, though.

 Aspartame contains Phenylalanine.
-This is a naturally occurring amino acid but it’s a health hazard to people with phenylketonuria (PKU).
-PKU is a rare disease that prevents phenylalanine from being metabolized.
-Because of this, products containing aspartame are labeled “Phenylketonurics: Contains Phenylalanine” in the United States.
-If you have PKU you should avoid aspartame.
+This is a naturally occurring amino acid but a health hazard to people with phenylketonuria (PKU).
+PKU is a rare disease that prevents Phenylalanine from being metabolized.

 There have been rumors that aspartame causes cancer or neurotoxic effects.
 Studies have not been able to show any link between aspartame and these conditions.
-The evidence suggests that aspartame is safe.

 How Much Aspartame Can You Consume?

-Most things are safe in moderation, but there has to be a limit where you’re consuming too much.
-According to the FDA and EFSA, a safe acceptable daily intake amount of aspartame is 40-50 milligrams of aspartame per kilogram of body weight.
-Diet soda contains about 185 milligrams of aspartame.
-If you weight 68 kilograms or 150 pounds, then you would need to drink over 15 cans of diet soda to go over your daily limit.
+Most things are safe in moderation, but there must be a limit when you consume too much.
+According to the FDA and EFSA, a safe, acceptable daily intake of aspartame is 40-50 milligrams per kilogram of body weight.

 What are the Side Effects of Aspartame?